roryprimrose/roryprimrose.github.io/_posts/2006-08-17-there-was-a-virtualpc-attempt-on-my-presentation.md

 ---
-title: There was a VirtualPC attempt on my presentation categories : IT Related tags : TechEd
+title: There was a VirtualPC attempt on my presentation
+categories: IT Related
+tags: TechEd
 date: 2006-08-17 22:20:22 +10:00
 ---